Resi Global footer text

 Microwaves and radios can emit signals that interfere with the transmission of your WiFi signal.
 Try separating them or moving your router to another room.

-Software and hardware updates can both limit your available speed.
+Both software and hardware updates can limit your available speed.
 Routers may require software updates that don’t automatically install, and older devices may be using outdated WiFi technology that caps the potential Internet speed.
 Install software updates and consider upgrading older devices.